 Hayworth Fine Arts 114

 DR. SCOTT R. MACLEOD

-MacLeod is Assistant Professor of Voice and co-Director of Vocal Studies in the music department at High Point University, where he provides individual voice training, teaches opera and musical theatre techniques, and serves as music director for HPU opera and musical theatre productions.
-He served as HPU faculty leader for the Prague Institute in spring semester 2015.
-He is also chorus master for the North Carolina Opera.
-He holds degrees from the University of North Carolina at Greensboro, Florida State University, and Northwestern University.
+Dr. MacLeod is Associate Professor of Voice at High Point University, where he provides individual voice training, teaches opera and musical theatre techniques, and serves as music director for HPU opera and musical theatre productions.
+He has led several student performance tours in Costa Rica as part of the Centro Cultural Costarricense/Norteamericano “Promising Artists of the 21st Century” program, and he was HPU faculty leader for the Prague Institute in spring semester 2015.
+He spent two summers as a guest artist/lecturer in China and was awarded an honorary faculty post at Shaoguan University (Guangdong, China) in 2017.
+He also serves as chorus master for North Carolina Opera.
+He holds degrees from Northwestern University, Florida State University, and the University of North Carolina at Greensboro.